datajoint/datajoint-elements/install.md

     TEST_DATA_DIR=/tmp/testset
     ```

-+ If testing your remote fork of an `element`, within the `Dockerfile` add the
++ If testing an unreleased version or your remote fork of an `element`, within
-following before installing the `workflow`.
-Be sure that the `element` package
+the `Dockerfile` add the following before installing the `workflow`.
+Be sure
-version matches the version in the `requirements.txt` of the `workflow`.
+that the `element` package version matches the version in the `requirements.txt`
+ of the `workflow`.
     ```
     RUN pip install git+https://github.com/<user_fork>/element-<modality>.git
     ```